By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Final Verdict

 Side sleepers with hip or shoulder pressure: Amerisleep AS3 is the correct choice.
-The HIVE zoned support delivers the highest pressure relief score in this comparison at ~$1,015.
-The pressure relief advantage is the most clinically significant performance gap between these two mattresses for lateral sleepers under 175 lbs.
+The HIVE zoned support delivers the highest pressure relief score in this comparison at ~$1,015 queen.
+The pressure relief advantage is the most significant performance gap between these two mattresses for lateral sleepers under 175 lb.

 Hot sleepers who prioritize organic materials: Awara Natural Hybrid is the clear choice.
-GOLS + GOTS + organic wool fire barrier is a full natural material stack; the 9.3/10 cooling score leads this comparison; the 365-night trial provides extended assurance.
-At $999–$1,199 on promotion, Awara delivers strong category wins at a competitive price.
+GOLS plus GOTS plus organic wool fire barrier is a complete natural material stack; the 9.3/10 cooling score leads this comparison; the 365-night trial provides extended assurance.

-Couples: AS3 wins for couples where motion isolation is a concern (9.0 vs 7.5).
-If motion isolation is not a factor, the decision shifts to material preference: foam contouring (AS3) versus latex responsiveness (Awara).
+Couples: AS3 wins for couples where motion isolation matters (9.0 vs 7.5).
+If motion is not a factor, the decision shifts to material preference: foam contouring versus latex responsiveness.

-Combination and back sleepers: Awara’s latex bounce (9.0/10) and medium-firm response make it the better choice for sleepers who change positions through the night or who want active lumbar push-back in the back position.
-Memory foam’s slow response is a performance limitation for active sleepers.
+Combination and back sleepers: Awara's latex bounce (9.0/10) and medium-firm push-back make it the better choice for sleepers who change positions through the night or who want active lumbar support in the back position.
+Memory foam's slow response is a real limitation for active sleepers.

-Testing methodology: MattressNut tested Amerisleep AS3 and Awara Natural Hybrid in our climate-controlled sleep lab over 30 nights each with three rotating sleeper profiles (side sleeper 130 lbs, combination sleeper 175 lbs, back sleeper 195 lbs).
-Pressure mapping conducted with standardized body-weight protocol across three positions.
-Cooling measured as surface temperature differential at 30-minute intervals over 8 hours using calibrated infrared thermometer.
-Motion isolation measured with standardized drop test (10 lb weight, vibration amplitude at 24 inches).
-Edge support via seated compression test (185 lb load, depth measured in inches).
+Testing methodology: MattressNut tested the Amerisleep AS3 and Awara Natural Hybrid over 30 nights each with three rotating sleeper profiles (side sleeper 130 lb, combination sleeper 175 lb, back sleeper 195 lb).
+Pressure mapping conducted with standardized body-weight protocol.
+Cooling measured as surface temperature at 30-minute intervals over 8 hours using calibrated infrared thermometer.
+Motion isolation via drop test (10 lb weight, vibration amplitude at 24 inches).
+Edge support via seated compression test (185 lb load).
 Neither brand had input on our ratings or conclusions.
 We do not accept payment for placement or editorial direction.

 Amerisleep AS3